Young Women and Breast CancerFact Sheet

 A first pregnancy has two effects on breast cancer risk.
-First, it increases short-term risk and then, it lowers long-term risk.
-How these effects interact depend on a woman's age [46,86-89].
+First, it increases short-term risk and then it lowers long-term risk.
+How these effects interact depend on a woman's age [6-11].

-Women who have their first child at age 35 or younger tend to get a protective benefit from pregnancy.
-Though breast cancer risk is increased for about 10 years after a first birth, it then drops below the risk of women who don't have children .
-The younger you are when you have your first child, the sooner you get the protective effect of pregnancy [86-89].
+Women who give birth to their first child at age 35 or younger tend to get a protective benefit from pregnancy.
+Breast cancer risk is increased for about 10 years after a first birth, and then it drops below the risk of women who don't have children .
+The younger you are when you have your first child, the sooner you get the protective effect of pregnancy [9-11].

-Women who have their first child at later ages are at increased risk of breast cancer compared to women who have their first child at younger ages.
+Women who give birth to their first child at later ages are at increased risk of breast cancer compared to women who have their first child at younger ages.
 For example, women who give birth for the first time after age 35 are 40 percent more likely to get breast cancer than women who have their first child before age 20 .
-For these women, the increase in risk from a first pregnancy never gets fully offset by its long-term protective benefits .
+For these women, the increase in risk from a first pregnancy is never fully offset by its long-term protective benefits .

-Women who are over age 35 when they have their first child also have a slight increase in lifetime risk of breast cancer compared to those who don't have children .
+Women who are over age 35 when they give birth to their first child also have a small increase in lifetime risk of breast cancer compared to those who don't give birth .

 There are a few possible reasons for the different effects of age at first childbirth.
 One reason relates to breast cells.
 During pregnancy, breast cells grow rapidly.
 If there is any genetic damage in the breast cells, it is copied as the cells grow.
 This increased genetic damage in the cells can lead to breast cancer.
 Because the chance of having such genetic damage goes up with age, women who have their first child at a later age may have a higher risk of breast cancer than women who have their first child at a younger age.

-Women who never have children have a slightly higher risk of breast cancer compared to women who have had more than one child .
-However, women who are over age 35 and give birth only once have a slight increase in lifetime risk of breast cancer compared to women who never have children .
+Women who never give birth have a slightly higher risk of breast cancer compared to women who have had more than one birth .
+However, women who are over age 35 and give birth only once have a slight increase in lifetime risk of breast cancer compared to women who never give birth .

-Whether having children protects equally against estrogen receptor-positive and estrogen receptor-negative (including triple negative) breast cancers is under study .
+Whether giving birth protects equally against estrogen receptor-positive and estrogen receptor-negative (including triple negative) breast cancers is under study .